MyChart - Frequently Asked Questions

 • Why can't I see my teenager's health information in MyChart?
 I could previously.

-The privacy of adolescents is protected under State of Texas family law and therefore access to portions of the adolescent child's medical information is not available in MyChart.
-This partial access becomes effective on the child's 14th birthday.
-At age 18 all family access is terminated and the adult child subject must give permission for the parent to have access to the record by submitting a MyChart Family Access Request form.
-The parent will then receive family access with full adult view to the adult child's chart.
-From ages 14-17, the parent may contact the Health Information Management (HIM) Department at (409) 772-1965 to request the release of medical records (protected health information) no longer accessible via MyChart.
+At age 18 all proxy access is terminated and the adult child subject must give permission for the parent to have access to the record by submitting a MyChart Proxy Access Request form.
+The parent will then receive proxy access with full adult view to the adult child's chart.

 • My child has special needs which requires that I have access to all medical information in MyChart to manage their healthcare.
 How do I request this?